-When it comes to enhancing your managerial and leadership skills, selecting the right type of leadership training is crucial for your team’s success and your own.
+When it comes to enhancing your managerial and leadership skills, selecting the right type of leadership development is crucial for your team’s success and your own.
 With numerous options available, such as in-person seminars and eLearning courses, deciding which one suits your company can be challenging.

-Many people find it confusing to differentiate between coaching, training, and facilitation, often considering them to be the same, but they are actually distinct.
+Many people find it confusing to differentiate between coaching, training, and facilitation, often considering them to be the same, but they are distinct.

 These options serve different purposes: some focus on developing specific skill sets, while others guide you towards achieving your goals.
 The choice of program depends on your objectives and how it aligns with your business outcomes.